lionelmace/vpc-on-classic-vsi/vsi_is_create_instance.md

 You can create {{site.data.keyword.vsi_is_full}} from the *Virtual server instances* page in {{site.data.keyword.cloud_notm}} console.
 {:shortdesc}

-Before you get started, make sure you have [created an IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).
+Before you get started, make sure that you [created an IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).
 {:important}

 To create an instance, select the following instance details.